Overview

 - Permissions to create app registrations in your Azure tenant

-- Admin consent capability for granting API permissions (may require Azure AD admin)
+- Admin consent capability for granting API permissions (may require your Microsoft 365 or Azure administrator)

 Azure App Registration Setup